-The DLRA recognises 2 sorts of records in this rule book, which have differing qualification and participant requirements.
-The least onerous record is a one way record.
+The DLRA currently only recognises one way record runs.
 This is the highest recorded speed attained by a vehicle in its class.
 Vehicles under 175 MPH may be timed over the short course, other vehicles will be timed over a flying mile on part of the long course.
+Records can only be set on the long course.
 The DLRA will automatically select the highest speed, and if it exceeds an existing one way record, the rule book will be updated.
 A participant is not required to take any action for a run to be considered for a record of this type.
 These records are recorded in the rule book in normal text.

-1.G.2 Two Way Record Runs
+1.G.2 Two Way Record Runs- SCTA only

 Two way average records are established by a two-run average over the same relative or physical mile, depending upon course conditions.
 Only the fastest average speed will be used for record calculation.
 The same engine block shall be used for the two-run average of each record attempt.
 Qualifying runs that exceed the existing class record are considered to be the first leg of the record attempt.
 A qualified vehicle shall proceed directly to the designated impound area and report to the official within 1 hour of the time stamp on the timing slip.
 Qualified entrants will have 4 hours from the time of check-in to perform necessary maintenance on the vehicle.
 Entrants should be cognizant of pit closing time and be careful not to run late in the day if a full 4 hours are needed for maintenance.
 All impounded vehicles shall make the second leg of the record attempt at a time to be determined at the event.
 Vehicles completing a record attempt shall proceed directly to the designated impound area for certification within 1 hour of the time stamp on the timing slip.
 If for any reason a vehicle is removed from the impound area, the record attempt is forfeited and the vehicle shall re-qualify.
 In the event that record runs are cancelled for that day, eligible vehicles need not re-qualify.